 - Represented a leading electronics manufacturer in a patent case filed in the Eastern District of Texas.

-- Obtained a stay of deportation for a pro bono client in an immigration case in the Ninth Circuit Court of Appeals.
+- Argued before the Ninth Circuit Court of Appeals and obtained a stay of deportation for a pro bono client in an immigration case.

 - Represented a pro bono client against a University for violations of the Americans with Disability Act, which was settled on favorable terms, including a change in the school's policies.